fzero/lhl-lectures/w7d2-rspec-feature-testing/README.md

 I've also included a [Capybara cheatsheet](capybara_cheatsheet.md) with the most common actions.

+If you need help setting up your Rails app to run unit and feature tests, [check out this article](https://www.sitepoint.com/learn-the-first-best-practices-for-rails-and-rspec/).

-> **NOTE:** Setting up Capybara can be tricky, and we've run into an issue with `geckodriver` during class.
-We've switched to `chromedriver` and everything went fine.
+> **NOTE:** Setting up Capybara can be tricky, so make sure to check the article above.
+I'm using `chromedriver` to run features tests, but you can also use `phantomjs` as recommended in Compass.
 [Check the README included with the example code](code/README.md) for more details.

 ## Unit Testing